 But… Two copies of the same lens show so different behavior.
 Both should be compared immediately:

 Yes, the difference can be easily seen.
 It’s hard to say what one is better because both have advantages in some positions, but no doubts – two copies of Minolta New-MD 50mm 1:1.2 have different sharpness distribution over the frame.
-That’s very slight to be spotted in real photography.
+That’s deviation looks very slight and it’s hard or even impossible to be spotted in real photography.

 Does it mean that the previous test with changing of the focal point can help to understand lens behavior?
 No need to hurry, that’s not all.